jarviscanada/jarvis_data_eng_NasrSyed/core_java/jdbc/README.md

 THe repository design pattern is another way of dealing with data access logic.
 It is defined by single-table access per class.
 Instead of database joining, you join in code.

 # Test
-How you test your app against the database? (e.g. database setup, test data set up, query result) The program was tested against a running Dockerized PSQL instance by calling upon the main method to retrieve basic CRUD data based on the methods developed.
+The program was tested against a running Dockerized PSQL instance by calling upon the main method to retrieve basic CRUD data based on the methods developed.